kwaldenphd/matplotlib-intro/README.md

 - Be comfortable navigating `matplotlib` documentation
 - Be able to save a `matplotlib` figure as a static image file

+[Click here](https://raw.githubusercontent.com/kwaldenphd/matplotlib-intro/main/matplotlib-intro.ipynb) and select the "Save as" option to download this lab as a Jupyter Notebook.

 ## Acknowledgements

 The author consulted the following materials when building this tutorial: